pratyush-k-singh/EnigmaMachine/README.md

-Your project documentation is well-structured and clearly formatted.
-Here’s the revised version with improved formatting and minor adjustments for clarity and consistency:

----

 # Modern Enigma Machine Implementation

 This project is a modern implementation of the Enigma machine using Spring Boot.
 It provides a REST API for encryption and decryption operations, along with configuration management and persistence.

----

 ## Features